 35. In May and June I root cuttings from Lilacs but in July, August and September I root cuttings from Roses.
 Watch my Newsletter to see pictures of what I have stuck under mist.
 I am disabled in my hands and arms (so writing is limited and packing tape is impossible), have back problems etc. so I work very slowly but I have friends and family stopping by to help with those things I cant do well like packing mail order plants.
 So as you might imagine before I send out a mail order package one of my helpers who only come once a week have to show up and do all the packaging (I wont actually cash your check until we are ready to send the package).

 36. Roots may indicate the cutting has rooted.
 When propagated in house I try to note the variety name and date the cuttings were taken on the side of the pot.
 Sometimes we stick cuttings 4 in each one gallon pot (because its easier to over-winter) and other times we stick each one in its own 2 inch pot that we may overwinter on a bench heated to just above freezing so the roots wont freeze.

-37. Roses in 7 gallon pots (we use as a source of cuttings) that were on drip line during summer get placed pot in pot for the winter and lilacs that we tried to sell this year for $25 each but have left over get arranged on each side of a path near the house for division or cutting back in spring while still dormant.
+37. Roses in 7 gallon pots (we use as a source of cuttings) that were on drip line during summer get placed pot in pot for the winter and lilacs that we tried to sell this year for $25 each but have left over get placed on drip line where the roses were.

 39. In summer larger plants are growing on drip line, then in winter they are stored pot-in-pot.
 The following spring we take them out of the pot-in-pot storage in the shade of trees and place them on drip line again where they will get lots of sun.